-A student may earn an Associate of College/University Transfer through an individuallynegotiated degree plan that incorporates those elements of the DCCCD Associate of Arts and Sciences Degree that fall within the student's transfer plan developed under the Student Transfer Guarantee program.
+A student may earn an Associate of College/ University Transfer through an individually-negotiated degree plan that incorporates those elements of the DCCCD Associate of Arts and Sciences Degree that fall within the student's transfer plan developed under the Student Transfer Guarantee program.
 Students must have a minimum of 61 credit hours, a grade of "C" or better in English 1301 and in a 1000 or higher math course, a grade point average of at least "C" (2.00), based on GPA (2), and a passing score on all sections of TASP (if students are not TASP exempt) to receive this degree.
 These 61 hours may be earned at any district college and must include:

-- History 1301 and 1302 (6 credit hours) (NOTE: Only three credit hours of history may be earned through credit-by-examination) - Government 2301 and 2302 (6 credit hours) (NOTE: Only three credit hours of government may be earned through credit-by-examination) - English 1301 (3 credit hours with a grade of "C" or better) - A math course numbered 1000 or above (3 credit hours with a grade of "C" or better if math is included in the degree plan.
+- · History 1301 and 1302 (6 credit hours) - Government 2301 and 2302 (6 credit hours) - English 1301 (3 credit hours with a grade of "C" or better) - A math course numbered 1000 or above (3 credit hours with a grade of "C" or better if math is included in the degree plan.
 If more than one math course is required, a grade of "C" or better must be earned in at least one math course.) - A speech course (3 credit hours with a grade of "C" or better, if a speech course is required)